 From the hills of northern Thailand, we headed south to Krabi on the Andaman Sea.
 We flew Bangkok Air, an airline we’d liked on a previous trip to Koh Samui.
-It’s still good value and the crew are lovely.
+It’s still good value and the crew; lovely.

 Krabi is nice and easy.
 It’s not party central, held in check as it is by the many Muslims who call Krabi home.
 We stayed in a Muslim owned and run hotel, right next to the Ao Nang mosque with its regular call to prayer.
 We enjoyed our five days here very much; the room was large, the pools were pleasant and the views across to the limestone cliffs relaxing.
 The staff; fabulous.

 We spent quite a bit of time out on the water.
 One day we hired a boat, a rickety boat, with just us on board with our ‘capitaine’ who took us to swim at lagoons and beaches – some isolated, some we shared with others.
-The skies were blue and the temperature was hot.
-We ate lunch on a beautiful beach and had ourselves a brilliant time in this place where the scale of beauty is off the the spectrum.
+The skies were blue and the temperature hot.
+We ate lunch on a stunning beach and had ourselves a brilliant time in this place where the scale of beauty is off the the spectrum.

-The music scene was good and we spent most nights soaking up some good bands.
-Will give you the heads up – reggae/rastafarian is the go here.
+Spent most nights soaking up some good music – reggae/rastafarian is the go here.

 Spent some time shopping